mellywebby/100-days-of-code/log.md

 **Today's Progress**: Started my second course, *Python for Data Science: Intermediate*, by learning about data cleaning.
 More specifically, I learned about the method title(), used replace() a bit more, and developed an understanding of tracebacks and how to handle errors while cleaning data.

 **Thoughts:** I know that data analysts spend more time cleaning data than on analyzing data, so data cleaning is a very important skill for me to acquire.
 I also recognize that cleaning data incorrectly can lead to terrible outcomes, so I'm very excited to learn more about this particular topic.

+### Day 20: October 22, 2020

+**Today's Progress**: Used the split() method to convert a date range to calculate the average date.
+I learned that strings and lists are similar in Python, so we can use indexing and slicing on strings just as we have on lists.

+**Thoughts:** I'm feeling alright.
+Not much to say today.